 In summer the boys play cricket and take part in athletics.
 We have ‘A’ and ‘B’ teams in cricket, meaning that as many boys as possible can represent the school, and net practices after school are hugely popular.

 The Science programme of study follows the National Curriculum at Key Stage Two.
-The lessons are both interesting and stimulating for the boys in the junior school, making use of a wide range of resources contained in our purpose built science room.
+The lessons are both interesting and stimulating for the boys in the junior school, making use of a wide range of resources contained in our purpose built science room and nature garden.